-About our solution: We are proposing the field testing of a medication management platform that consists of an Internet-of-things pill dispenser and an app used by the patient and managed by healthcare professionals through a cloud-based interface connected to the patients EMR. iRxReminder's IoT pill dispensing device or "pod" uses our patent-pending smart alerting and effortless data recording when the medication is dispensed.
+About our solution: We are proposing the field testing of our medication management platform consisting of an Internet-of-things (IoT) pill dispenser and an app used by the patient and managed by mental health professionals through a cloud-based interface connected to the agency's EMR.
+Patients use of the IoT pill dispenser sends daily medication-taking data to the platform.
+The data enables identifying non-compliant patients and assigning case managers to intervene.
+The data provides opportunities for additional agency revenue activities including med reviews, interventions, and keeps patients in weekly therapy. iRxReminder's IoT device or "pod" uses our patent-pending smart alerting and effortless data recording when the medication is dispensed.
 We use a dosing window so that if you take the medication on-time no alert is generated.
 But if you haven't taken your medication, then an alert is sent to your smart environment (watch, phone, tv, speaker, caregiver, etc.).
-The platform is the basis for following chronic conditions and would become a very useful diagnostic and monitoring tool where medication therapy is critical including mental health, heart health, and recovery following surgeries.Progress to date:
+Our studies show 80%+ adherence.Progress to date:

 Technology is complete The iRxReminder platform technology development is now complete.
-We are currently testing the complete platform at the University of Michigan Cancer Center under a project funded by the Hemotology Oncology Pharmacy Association (HOPA).
+We validated the complete platform at the University of Michigan Cancer Center under a project funded by the Hemotology Oncology Pharmacy Association (HOPA).

 The app has been developed, validated, and tested with the iOS and Android OS.
 The apps are available in the Apple App Store and Google Play Store.
 The pod is ready for manufacture at scale.
 We have molds ready and manufacturing can be ramped up within 6-weeks with our partner Parallel Design Inc. located in Wooster, OH.
 Electronics design is optimized and ready for manufacture through our partner LogiSync in Avon Lake, OH.

-We are in the final efforts to complete FDA Class II clearance submission which is anticipated to be complete and in the review process by the end of Q1 2019.
+We are in the final efforts to complete FDA Class II clearance submission which is anticipated to be complete and in the review process with completion of our safety tests.
 Our FDA clearance effort is led by Dr. Fred Ma, an experienced FDA consultant with experience in bringing over 200 products through FDA clearance.

 App improves adherence Sterns et al. (Sterns, 2017; NIH Grant No. 1R43AG033500) conducted a pilot to improve medication compliance using smartphones for older adults (Mean Age = 65) recovering from a stroke.
 Participants used the iRxReminder system or kept paper diaries for 2 months.
 Overall, participants using iRxReminder complied with 83% of medication events.
 No additional interventions, such as calls from the research team, or behavioral reinforcements, such as display of counts of successful events, were provided.
 Patient recall of medication adherence was poor: the smartphone group underestimated their adherence and the dairy group overestimated their adherence, showing the value of providing accurate data to the healthcare team.
 No one misplaced a smartphone, and half of the participants asked to keep the smartphone, demonstrating that even older adults will accept this technology.